Apply by 28 March 2024 and you could be eligible for a 5% discount on your tuition fees.

 Some of our students now have the opportunity to participate in innovative research projects, including Enabling Cryogenic Hydrogen-based CO2-free air transport (Project ENABLEH2).

 You will be taught by staff with many years of industrial experience.
 Our teaching team are active researchers as well as tutors and have extensive experience of aerospace propulsion, in both industrial and research and development environments.
 Continuing close collaboration with major engine manufacturers in both the UK and overseas, through teaching and research, ensures that this course maintains the relevance and professionalism for which it is internationally renowned.
 Knowledge gained working with our clients is continually fed back into the teaching programme, to ensure that you benefit from the very latest knowledge and techniques affecting industry.
 The course also includes visiting lecturers from industry who will relate the theory to current best practice.
-The Course Director for the October intake for this programme is Dr Devaiah Nalianda.
-The March intake Course Director is Professor Pericles Pilidis.
+The Course Director is Professor Pericles Pilidis.

 I did my MSc in Thermal Power and it was very industry focused in terms of its theoretical application to everyday challenges, especially within industry.
 In doing my MSc it was natural progression that I was going to come back to do my doctorate.Arnold Gad-Briggs, Founder and Exec.
 Director at EGB Engineering